THE BALANCE PROJECT | No. 34: Bibi Kasrai, Entrepreneur and Chef

 No. 34: Bibi Kasrai, Entrepreneur and Chef

-Ages/genders of kids: Boy, 16, and girl, 13
+Where I live: La Jolla, CA Job: Entrepreneur, Founder of Harvard Cookin’ Girl Ages/genders of kids: Boy, 16, and girl, 13

 [before the cooking school] was for a very famous and “evil scientist”—the kind of person who makes you question humanity as a whole.
 One day, I decided that I had enough of this non-compelling and unsatisfying high-paid slavery and quit.
 I finally found myself with time to think and to organize lots of play dates for my children and their friends.
 I cooked with them, as this was always my passion and my therapy.
 The moms of my kids’ friends started to call me to say their kids have learned not only cooking but also fractions and math.
 I thought I may have something here.
 So I started to write a curriculum to teach kids how to eat healthy.
 My approach wasn’t to push cauliflower and broccoli but make things that kids like to eat slightly healthier.
 Once I conquered the kids’ hearts, the moms followed and told me that I have to do this for grown-ups, too.
 I moved from my garage to a leased space.
 And Harvard Cookin’ Girl was born.

+Do you think having “it all” is realistic or overrated and why?
 Having it all is not only overrated and unrealistic but also a sick and sadistic concept.
 If only I find one day the person who has introduced it :-).
 Those who propagate it are as guilty in my opinion (and obviously I have a lot of it).
 I think instead of encouraging women to lean in, we have to encourage them to lean back for a moment and take it all in.

+What part of “balance” can you just not seem to figure out?
 The part that says all can be in balance.
 Obviously if you are an overachiever by the luck of your gene pool or upbringing, you are focused on something—success, family, money, fame, or whatever your “thing” is.
 If you are focused on one or two things by definition you are missing out on two others and there goes balance.

 What part of “balance” are you getting better at?